Census data sets up redistricting fight over growing suburbs

 But Republicans won’t hold as much power as they did last time in some key states.
 Republican-led legislatures will be paired with Democratic governors in Pennsylvania and Wisconsin, which both had full GOP control after the 2010 census.
 In Michigan, a voter-approved citizens commission will handle redistricting instead of lawmakers and the governor.
 And in Ohio, voter-approved redistricting reforms will require majority Republicans to gain the support of minority Democrats for the new districts to last a full decade.

 David A. Lieb reported from Jefferson City, Missouri, and Acacia Coronado reported from Austin, Texas.
-Associated Press writer Thomas Beaumont contributed to this report from Des Moines, Iowa.
+Associated Press writers Bryan Anderson in Raleigh, North Carolina, and Thomas Beaumont in Des Moines, Iowa, contributed to this report.